microsoft/AIforEarthDataSets/data/gbif.md

 ![GBIF world map](https://labs.gbif.org/~mblissett/2019/10/analytics-maps/world-2021-01-01.png)

 The GBIF occurrence dataset combines data from a wide array of sources including specimen-related data from natural history museums, observations from citizen science networks and environment recording schemes.
-While these data are constantly changing in [GBIF.org](https://www.gbif.org), periodic snapshots are taken and made available here.
+While these data are constantly changing at [GBIF.org](https://www.gbif.org), periodic snapshots are taken and made available here.

 ## Storage resources

-Data are stored in Parquet format files in Azure Blob Storage in the West Europe Azure region, in the following blob container:
+Data are stored in [Parquet](https://parquet.apache.org/) files in Azure Blob Storage in the West Europe Azure region, in the following blob container:

 `https://ai4edataeuwest.blob.core.windows.net/gbif`